 ||Things To Do

 The Emerald ash borer (EAB) is a non-native insect of major concern that was discovered in the Saint Anthony neighborhood of Saint Paul in May, 2009.
 In recent years Michigan and other states have suffered widespread ash deaths numbering in the millions due to this insect.
 The Forestry section is working collaboratively with local, state and federal agencies on efforts to mitigate the effects of this destructive pest.

-Where are known emerald ash borer infestations in Saint Paul?
+Where are known emerald ash borer infestations in Saint Paul and Minnesota?

 Where can I find information on Saint Paul's EAB management strategies?